The Origins of the Bible.

 • The Bible version is not as important as the warm response of our heart to God's Word.
 Remember the Parable of the Sower.
 If we read and not do God's Word, then we will be like the foolish man that built his house on the sand (Matthew 7:24-27).

-• If we are concerned with accuracy, we have the option of having two, three or five Bibles open before us.
+•If we are concerned with accuracy, we have the option of having two, three, or five Bibles open before us.
 God, however, can certainly speak to us through any version of His Word.

-• The original books (autographs) were inspired.
-We don't have these, but we do have more than 5,500 NT manuscripts that are extremely close to the originals.
+•The originals (autographs) were inspired.
+We don’t have these, but we do have more than 5,500 NT manuscripts that are extremely close to the originals.

-• In the end both systems (Received Text (KJV) and Critical Text (NASB, NIV) use the same process of prioritizing the best manuscripts and discerning which is the most reliable text to be used.
+•n the end both systems (Received Text (KJV) and Critical Text (NASB, NIV) use the same process of prioritizing the best manuscripts and discerning which is the most reliable text to be used.

 • The two systems differ in which way they choose their main supporting texts.